2009

 5thFebruary 2009 - Confidence

-Fantastic news,following Rubens IEP meeting i have finally got the hrs one to one i had hoped for it,s amasing how alot of persistance can go a long way!
-I also think Rubens VI teacher Sue pulled some strings and the nursery are very supportive.
+Fantastic news, following Rubens IEP meeting I have finally got the hrs one to one I had hoped for its amazing how a lot of persistence can go a long way!
+I also think Rubens VI teacher Sue pulled some strings and the nursery is very supportive.
 This is one step further for Rubens developmental stage as he is so confident at the moment on venturing into places within his own home and others.
-He is so curious and it is so good to watch him explore new surroundings in family and freinds houses.
+He is so curious and it is so good to watch him explore new surroundings in family and friends houses.
 Having more hrs in nursery will enable him to continue to explore without putting himself at risk.

 8th February 2009 Teething probs!

-13th February 2009 Visit preistly smith special school.
+13th February 2009 Visit priestly smith special school.

-Today Sue Ruben,s VI Teacher picked us up to take a look around Preistly Smith School.
-We were met by the head mistress whom asked us about Ruben and then she happily took us around the School.
+Today Sue Ruben’s VI Teacher picked us up to take a look around Priestly Smith School.
+We were met by the head mistress that asked us about Ruben and then she happily took us around the School.
 Overall we were both very impressed.
-We were advise that this school does take on VI and blind children as well as other additional dissabilities.
-This is something that we need to be mindfull of as these childern will be Rubens peers.
-We have another option and this is Worlds End School in Quinton which is mainstream with a resource base for the VI which sounds like a good option for Ruben I really hope we like this School otherwise it is any mainstream School with support, which i am not at all convinced that this is the best for Ruben.
-However i have asked Sue if she would be able to take us to a Mianstream school where there is a blind person with the support form the Vi service so we can see how it works for ourselves and maybe meet the parents, speak to the Teachers children etc. This is a very stressfull thing to think about however it is important that we make the right desicion.
+We were advice that this school does take on VI and blind children as well as other additional disabilities.
+This is something that we need to be mindful of as these children will be Rubens peers.
+We have another option and this is Worlds End School in Quinton which is mainstream with a resource base for the VI which sounds like a good option for Ruben I really hope we like this School otherwise it is any mainstream School with support, which I am not at all convinced that this is the best for Ruben.
+However I have asked Sue if she would be able to take us to a Mainstream school where there is a blind person with the support from the VI service so we can see how it works for ourselves and maybe meet the parents, speak to the Teachers children etc. This is a very stressful thing to think about however it is important that we make the right decision.

 22nd February 2009 concerned..

 I have been so worried thinking about this whole School thing it is stressing me out.
-So i have been trying to talk to parents and have been in touch with the RNIB to see if they have any advise they said they have a lady whom would be happy to talk to me and that she has had the experience of going to both.
-I had this conversationwith a lady named Andrea whom was a very nice freindly and honest person.
-I felt better for chatting with her however as i thought she advised that athere are good and bad points about both and that it is our desicion but not to beat ourselves up as we can always change if we feel we have not made the right choice.
+So I have been trying to talk to parents and have been in touch with the RNIB to see if they have any advise they said they have a lady whom would be happy to talk to me and that she has had the experience of going to both.
+I had this conversation with a lady named Andrea whom was a very nice friendly and honest person.
+I felt better for chatting with her however as I thought she advised that adhere are good and bad points about both and that it is our decision but not to beat ourselves up as we can always change if we feel we have not made the right choice.
 Basically she said that she loved mainstream until she got to 11 this is when she struggled with the work load and the whole social thing.
-She went into a special School which she loved, however when she left this School she found it such a struggle to fit into society as she had pretty much beenconstantly around VI and blind people for so long.
-She told me that it took hera while to build up her confidence to be able to get into the big wide world and socailise with sighted people.
-She felt that Worlds end sounded like a good option as it has the best of both, so hopefully we like this School and get a good feelfor the place.
+She went into a special School which she loved, however when she left this School she found it such a struggle to fit into society as she had pretty much been constantly around VI and blind people for so long.
+She told me that it took hear while to build up her confidence to be able to get into the big wide world and socialise with sighted people.
+She felt that a school with a resource base sounded like a good option as it has the best of both, so hopefully we like this School and get a good feel for the place.
 I am hoping to visit this school soon.

 8th March 2009- Rubens Development

-Today we introduced a caine to Ruben, he held it and was happy to for a while.
-I just want him to be as independent as possible so i feel the earlier he has this the better for him.
+Today we introduced a cane to Ruben, he held it and was happy to for a while.
+I just want him to be as independent as possible so I feel the earlier he has this better for him.
 I will continue to offer this so he gets used of it.

 13th March 2009 - Friday the 13th!!

 What a terrible day for Ruben.
 I went to collect him from nursery and was informed that he had an accident, a bump to the chin.
-When i observed Ruben he looked fine and seemed ok in himself.
+When I observed Ruben he looked fine and seemed ok in himself.
 I was informed that he had been sat in a chair at the table after lunch and he pushed the table in front of him of which his chair moved back and slipped forward.
-When i got to the car i then had the shock of my life to see that Rubens front two teeth of which he had not long cut had both been damaged!! ne almost gone and the other was chipt!
-I was so furious that i ended up shouting and rushing off to get Ruben see by a entist which was not the best time 4 on a friday !
-The dentist told us that Ruben appeared not to have damaged tthe nerve however to keep an eye on him.
-I was so anger that this had happened i could not sleep thinking of why he had been left unnatended in the cahir in the first place.
-I spoke to Sur Vi teacher whom was not to happy herself and agreed to meet me at th enursery to discuss this further with the manager.
-Poor Ruben must have been in agony and nobody had even noticed thathis teeth had been damaged.
-I am so gutted and it has really knocked my confidence and trust of which i had built up over the last 6 months!!
-I cant believe this happened as i really was so happy with the nurser and the officers that support Ruben, we will see what monday brings...
+When I got to the car I then had the shock of my life to see that Rubens front two teeth of which he had not long cut had both been damaged!!
+One almost gone and the other were chipped!
+I was so furious that I ended up shouting and rushing off to get Ruben see by a dentist which was not the best time 4 on a Friday!
+The dentist told us that Ruben appeared not to have damaged tithe nerve however to keep an eye on him.
+I was so anger that this had happened I could not sleep thinking of why he had been left unattended in the chair in the first place.
+I spoke to Sur VI teacher whom was not to happy herself and agreed to meet me at the nursery to discuss this further with the manager.
+Poor Ruben must have been in agony and nobody had even noticed that his teeth had been damaged.
+I am so gutted and it has really knocked my confidence and trust of which I had built up over the last 6 months!!
+I can’t believe this happened as I really was so happy with the nursery and the officers that support Ruben; we will see what Monday brings...

 16th March 2009 - Meeting